 There are several reasons why an LLC might choose to dissolve, and the process for doing so will vary depending on those circumstances.

-If your LLC is dissolving voluntarily, you'll need to follow the provisions in your operating agreement about how to wind up the company's affairs.
+In our case, our LLC was dissolving voluntarily hence we needed to follow the provisions in the operating agreement about how to wind up the company's affairs.

-This might include selling off company assets, paying creditors, and distributing any remaining assets or LLC's property among LLC members.
+This might include selling off company assets, paying creditors, and distributing any remaining assets or LLC property among LLC members.

 If you can't find specific instructions in your LLC agreement, you'll need to contact a Delaware lawyer for help.

 The process will usually require that the LLC members vote to dissolve the company and then work with the state to terminate its existence properly.

 Step 2: Notify Creditors About Your LLC's Dissolution